damianhakert/damianhakert.github.io/source/_posts/2016-01-08-feature-highlight-wip.markdown

 ![WIP merge request in GitLab 8.3](/images/8_3/wip.png)

 Mention your colleague for a first review, while you keep on working.
-You have all the power of a merge request, including a CI that check your code while you work, and no risk of accidental merge.
+You have all the power of a merge request, including GitLab CI that checks your code while you work, and no risk of an accidental merge.

 ## WIP mentality